jimfinnis/jcf12/content/teaching/CS123/examples/whatAreObjects/index.md

 can be seen by code outside the class itself.
 We'll see why that's necessary later on.

-We often call the fields *instance variables* in classes, and we'll see why later.
+Java documentation often calls the fields *instance variables* in classes, and we'll see why later.

 {{< important >}}